lupyuen/lupyuen.github.io/src/sourdough.md

     Allow the dough to rise for 4 hours.
 Or until the dough reaches the brim of the Bread Bucket.

     (Nowadays I leave my Bread Bucket overnight for 8 hours in my Microwave Oven.
 The dough deflates a little, but the bread gets fluffier)

+    (After rising for 8 hours, it's OK to refrigerate the whole Bread Bucket, covered in cellophane wrap, before baking the next day.
+Not the freezer!)

 1. Start [Zojirushi Home Bakery Mini Breadmaker (BB-HAC10)](https://www.zojirushi.com/app/product/bbhac) with "French Bread" Cycle (5 hour cycle) WITHOUT the Bread Bucket.